loki-pup/loki-pup.github.io/_posts/work.md

 8. to show and hide visuals via bookmark, must select both show and hidden visuals when update
 9. table doesn't show duplicate records, so to include duplicate records, better have an aggregate column, like sum(sales)
 10. power bi link can choose go to specific page
+11. to switch order of hierarchy, or unit like hour / day, can use field parameters like switchActual = {
+    ("Time Worked2", NAMEOF('EmpTimesheet'[aday]), 0,"day","Days by Clients","Total Days"),
+    ("Time Worked2", NAMEOF('EmpTimesheet'[ahour]), 1,"hour","Hours by Clients","Total Hours")
+}.
+Add exrtra columns to indicate the slicer / title.
+If want to sum the columns, create measures first, then field parameters.
+12. if switch order of hierarchy only works properly in desktop, like switchVisual = {
+    ("Project", NAMEOF('EmpTimesheet'[Project Code and Name]), 0,"by project"), ("Employee", NAMEOF('EmpTimesheet'[Primary Name]), 1,"by project"),
+    ("Employee", NAMEOF('EmpTimesheet'[Primary Name]), 2,"by employee"),
+    ("Project", NAMEOF('EmpTimesheet'[Project Code and Name]), 3,"by employee") }, when switching in web page, it can't jump to the top.
+Then split it in two like: switchVisual = {
+    ("Project", NAMEOF('EmpTimesheet'[Project Code and Name]), 0,"by project"), ("Employee", NAMEOF('EmpTimesheet'[Primary Name]), 0,"by employee")
+}, switchVisual2 = {
+    ("Employee", NAMEOF('EmpTimesheet'[Primary Name]), 0,"by project"),
+    ("Project", NAMEOF('EmpTimesheet'[Project Code and Name]), 0,"by employee") }, and build 1-1 relationship

 power apps
 1. dynamic input in gallery